febeeh/jQuery-YGSlider/README.md

 # :star: jQuery YGSlider v0.2 :star:
-Develop Your Own Slider Using This jQuery Code.
+Develop Your Own Slider Using This Script.
 [Click Here To See A Slider Developed Using This Code](https://github.com/febeeh/Image-Slider-jQuery)

 **Latest ( v0.2):**
 * Added Auto Slide